GarimaSaini2/FACE-RECOGNITION-MASTER/README.md

 ## Description:

 - This is a prototype with the goal of improving recognition accuracy and reliability under un-cooperative scenarios like expressions, occlusions (obstacles like spectacles) and pose variations (<60deg).

-- The project is tested with Bosphorous Database (http://bosphorus.ee.boun.edu.tr/default.aspx).

 ## Running the project: